rjadie/epicore-softdev-application/README.md

         http://localhost:51368/api/getpatients

-- If successful, the following JSON data will be returned:
+- If successful, the following JSON data will be returned (again, from the custom APIResponse object):

         {
             "Messages": [],